Prediction of Antiferromagnetism in Barium Chromium Phosphide Confirmed after Synthesis: Two-orbital hopping model

 Yet can Fermi surfaces that show residual nesting, such as the one displayed by Fig. \ref{FS0}b, also support an instability towards N\'eel order?
 To answer this question, we shall compute the static magnetic susceptibility at all wavenumbers.
 In general, the intra-band and inter-band susceptibilities take the form

 The matrix element above has been computed in ref. \cite{jpr_rm_18}, and it's magnitude square is given by

+Next, the latter can be written in terms of the expressions (\ref{phase_shift}) for ${\rm cos}(2\delta)$ and ${\rm sin}(2\delta)$ by the application of half-angle formulas.
 The net static spin susceptibility is then $\chi_0({\bm Q}) = {1\over 2}\sum_{n=1,2}\sum_{n^{\prime}=1,2} \chi_{n,n^{\prime}}({\bm Q})$.
 Figures \ref{chi0_prfct} and \ref{chi0_lfshtz} show the static spin susceptibility at perfect nesting and at the Lifshitz transition.
 Electron hopping parameters are identical to those in Figs. \ref{FS0}a and \ref{FS0}b.
 Both cases notably show a well-defined peak at ${\bm Q}_{\rm AF}$.
 The logarithmic singularity predicted in the case of perfect nesting is clearly missing in Fig. \ref{chi0_prfct} because the thermodynamic limit has not been achieved.

-In summary, the present two-orbital hopping model (\ref{hop}) can describe Fermi surface tubes at the center of the $1$-chromium Brillouin zone that resemble qualitatively the outer Fermi surface tubes obtained by DFT.
+In summary, the present two-orbital hopping model (\ref{hop}) can describe Fermi surface tubes at the center of the $1$-chromium Brillouin zone that resemble qualitatively the outer tubular Fermi surfaces obtained by DFT.
 (Cf. Figs. \ref{FS} and \ref{FS0}b.)
 Such Fermi surfaces show residual nesting by the N\'eel wavenumber when they are nearby a Lifshitz transition to open Fermi surfaces.
 This suggests that similar physics underlies our DFT prediction of N\'eel antiferromagnetism in chromium pnictides.